"Tell me and I forget. Show me and I remember. Let me do and I understand."

 Technology & Digital Literacy:

 Technology has become an integral part of our everyday lives.
 However, it is often used as a crutch rather than a tool.
-That is why one of the cornerstones of the SOT is ensuring that that every child achieves a high level of digital literacy.
+That is why one of the cornerstones of the SOT is ensuring that every child achieves a high level of digital literacy.
 This means not only the purposeful and skillful use of the latest technology, but, above all, the development of awareness and responsibility in the broad field of technology.
 This includes not only skills such as coding or robotics, but also the conscious and responsible use of screens, smart devices and the internet, as well as an understanding of the dangers and risks of social media (which, by the way, we do not recommend for students up to and including secondary school).